off-by-some/homeworld/README.md

 ## Where Another Tool Fits Better

-Homeworld sits between symlink managers and full declarative systems.
+Homeworld sits somwhere between symlink managers and full declarative systems.
 Depending on what you need, a different starting point may serve you better:

 | Need | Better starting point |
 |---|---|